Xahau/xahaud/src/xrpld/app/consensus/ExportIntent.md

 selecting a capped subset would replace source-view authority with an implicit bridge committee.
 Any future bounded committee must be an explicit, separately reviewed policy.

+**INV-10 — Source and destination authorization must be equivalent.**
+The bounded deployment contract uses the same validator-derived key universe and equivalent weighted threshold for Xahau Export/validation and the target account's SignerList.
+A lower destination threshold defeats the pre-finality share-exposure defense.
+A higher threshold is safety-conservative but can leave a successful source latch without enough witness authority to execute.

+The target network's ledger-validation quorum is independent: the SignerList authorizes the account transaction, target consensus validates the containing ledger, and XPOP later proves that finality.
+Because an ordinary target SignerList is static, configure it against the original pre-NegativeUNL source universe and accept reduced Export liveness during NegativeUNL periods rather than lowering destination authority.

 ## Replay Witness Shape